Linacre College, Oxford

-Linacre College is a constituent college of the University of Oxford in the UK whose members comprise approximately 50 fellows and 550 postgraduate students.
+Linacre College is a constituent college of the University of Oxford in the United Kingdom.
+The college was founded in 1962 and is named after Thomas Linacre (1460–1524), founder of the Royal College of Physicians as well as a distinguished renaissance humanist.
+The college is located on St Cross Road at its junction with South Parks Road, bordering University Parks to the north and the University Science Area to the west.
+Its members comprise approximately 50 fellows and 550 postgraduate students.

-Linacre is a diverse college in terms of both the international composition of its members (the majority of whom are from outside the UK and represent 133 countries), as well as the disciplines studied.
+Linacre is a diverse college in terms of both the international composition of its members (the majority of whom are from outside the UK and have come from over 133 countries), as well as the disciplines studied.
 Linacre was the first graduate college in the UK for both sexes and all subjects.
 Unlike most colleges, students and fellows share the same common room and there is no high table.

-The college is named after Thomas Linacre (1460–1524), founder of the Royal College of Physicians as well as a distinguished renaissance humanist — multidisciplinary interests that the college aims to reflect.

-The college is located on St Cross Road at its junction with South Parks Road, bordering University Parks to the north and the University Science Area to the west.

 History

 Linacre College (called Linacre House for its first three years) was the UK's first graduate society for both sexes and all subjects.

 Founding Principal John Bamborough described it as "a deliberate experiment by the University to see whether the needs of graduate students could be met by a new type of society."

 It was founded on 1 August 1962, in premises on St Aldate's formerly occupied by St Catherine's Society (now St Catherine's College) and currently home to the university's Music Department.
 Initially there were 115 members of whom only 30 were British.
 The first senior members included Isaiah Berlin, Dorothy Hodgkin and John Hicks.

-In November 1964, Linacre became a self-governing society and then on 1 August 1986 an independent college of Oxford University by Royal Charter.
+In November 1964, Linacre became a self-governing society and then on 1 August 1986 an independent college of Oxford University by royal charter.
 In 1977, Linacre moved to its present site at Cherwell Edge, a Queen Anne building designed in part by Basil Champneys, which was formerly a private home, a convent of the Society of the Holy Child Jesus, and a residence for students of other colleges.
 Since 2010, the principal has been Nick Brown.

 Proposed renaming

 On 31 October 2021, the college signed a memorandum of understanding with SOVICO Group, represented by their chairwoman Nguyen Thi Phuong Thao to receive a donation of £155 million.
 The MoU sets out the intention to create a new graduate centre and endow graduate access scholarships.
-After receipt of the first £50 million, the College will approach the Privy Council to ask for permission to change the name from Linacre College to Thao College.
+After receipt of the first £50 million, the College would approach the Privy Council to ask for permission to change the name from Linacre College to Thao College.
 The donation and proposed name change has been a source of controversy for some university staff and students due to SOVICO's interests in fossil fuel industries.

-In June 2022, UK Education Minister Michelle Donelan announced that there would be a formal investigation into the memorandum of understanding between the College and SOVICO group, due to concerns raised in the House of Commons.
+In June 2022, UK Secretary of State for Education Michelle Donelan announced that there would be a formal investigation into the memorandum of understanding between the College and SOVICO group, due to concerns raised in the House of Commons.